 Q5.
 Explain what is Endurance Testing and Spike Testing?

-Ans: As we discussed earlier, Endurance Testing test the stability of system while Spike Testing test how the system deals with sudden hike in load.
+Ans: As we discussed earlier, Endurance Testing test the stability of the system while Spike Testing test how the system deals with a sudden hike in load.

 Q6.
 List out some of the performance testing tools?

 Ans: I am listing some of the load test tools:

 Q7.
 How you identify Performance test use cases of an application?